naavis/haloray/README.md

   - A value of 0.0 means no rays are scattered twice, and 1.0 means all rays are scattered twice

-### Atmosphere settings

-HaloRay renders a realistic sky and sun disk based on a blend of Hosek-Wilkie and Preetham models.
-The sky model has only a few adjustable parameters:

-- **Atmosphere enabled:** Toggles rendering of the sky and sun
-- **Turbidity:** The amount of aerosols/haze in the atmosphere
-- **Ground albedo:** Albedo of the ground plane
-  - 0.0 means the ground does not reflect any light
-  - 1.0 means the ground reflects all light

 ### Crystal settings

 HaloRay allows you to simulate multiple different ice crystal populations